This page has been updated as of late Tuesday, 8/25/2020.

 What is the Restore Illinois Plan?

-What's open and what am I allowed to do in Phase 4?
+What's open and what am I allowed to do in my region?

 Q. I got COVID-19 because I had to go to work during the Governor’s Stay-at-Home orders, do I qualify for workers’ compensation?